zycyc/LAMBDA/README.md

 - Response templates

 ## TODO
+- [ ] Shortcuts support for voice-input-based rewriting (whisper)
+- [ ] A configurable list of senders to ignore (e.g., no-reply@example.com)
 - [ ] Windows support (now only tested on Mac)
 - [ ] RAG support for personal knowledge base
 - [ ] ...

 ## License
 MIT License - see LICENSE file for details

+## Acknowledgements
+- [MLX team](https://github.com/ml-explore/mlx) for bringing LLMs to M-chip Macs with increasingly improved APIs
+- [LLMMe](https://github.com/pizzato/LLMMe) for initiating this project (I rewrote and streamlined the code to be more user-friendly)